databricks/terraform-provider-databricks/docs/index.md

 !> **Warning** This approach is not recommended for regular use.
 Instead, authenticate with [service principal](#authenticating-with-service-principal)

-You can use the `username` + `password` attributes to authenticate the provider for E2 workspace setup.
+You can use the `username` + `password` attributes to authenticate the provider for a workspace setup.
 Respective `DATABRICKS_USERNAME` and `DATABRICKS_PASSWORD` environment variables are applicable as well.

 ``` hcl
 provider "databricks" {